EdisonCai2007/EdisonCai2007/README.md

 # :desktop_computer: Edison Cai

-My name is Edison, Grade 12 Student from UHS.
-Aiming to unite communities through software and development.
+My name is Edison, I am a software engineer based in Toronto, Canada.
+As a student at UofT, I aim to unite communities through software and development.

 ## :hammer_and_wrench:	 Tools and Languages